-It usually affects adults in their 60s or 70s and is rare in people under 50.
+It usually affects adults in their 60s or 70s.
+It is rare in people under 50.

-It can often be cured if it's caught early.
-But a cure probably won't be possible if it's not diagnosed until after it has spread beyond the kidney.
+It can often be cured if it's found early.
+But a cure will probably not be possible if it's diagnosed after it has spread beyond the kidney.

 Symptoms of kidney cancer

-In many cases, there are no obvious symptoms at first and kidney cancer may only be picked up during tests carried out for another reason.
+In many cases, there are no obvious symptoms at first and kidney cancer may only be found during tests for another condition or reason.

-- blood in your pee – you may notice your pee is darker than normal or reddish in colour
+- blood in your pee – you may notice your pee is darker than usual or reddish in colour

 - a persistent pain in your lower back or side, just below your ribs